RobinTail/express-zod-api/README.md

 You can also instantly add middlewares to it using `.addMiddleware()` method.

 ## Create your first endpoint

-The API always operates object schemas for input and output.
-For GET method it provides `request.query` for middlewares and handler as `input` and all properties are `string`.
-The example below shows how to use transformations for incoming GET params.
-For POST, PUT and PATCH the `input` is `request.body` (the parsed JSON) so properties may have different types.

 ```typescript
 import {z} from 'express-zod-api';